Sales of new cars sink to lowest level in three decades

 Sales of new petrol and diesel cars and vans in the UK will be banned from 2030.

-The Nissan Qashqai topped the ranking of overall new car registrations in 2022 followed by the Vauxhall Corsa, Tesla Model Y, Ford Puma and Mini.
+The Nissan Qashqai topped the ranking of overall new car registrations in 2022 with 42,704 recorded, followed by the Vauxhall Corsa, Tesla Model Y, Ford Puma and Mini.

 Erin Baker, editorial director at online vehicle marketplace Auto Trader, said: “The bright spot last year was battery electric vehicles (EVs) and hybrids, which accounted for almost one in four of new car sales.